pascalinelaure/ModRefTriplestore/README.md

 <li> The <i>British Museum</i> (see http://collection.britishmuseum.org/),
 which is a museum on history and culture located at London (UK) and that uses the CIDOC-CRM </li>
+<li> The <i>Yale Center for British Art</i> that uses the CIDOC-CRM.
+See https://britishart.yale.edu/collections/using-collections/technology/linked-open-data </li>
 <li> <i>Arches</i>
 (see http://www.getty.edu/conservation/our_projects/field_projects/arches/),
 which is a collaboration between the Getty Conservation Institute (GCI)